digidotcom/xbee-python/doc/user_doc/working_with_xbee_classes.rst

 .. note::
-  XBee Cellular and Wi-Fi protocols do not support remote devices.
+  XBee Cellular, Wi-Fi and BLE protocols do not support remote devices.

 To instantiate a remote XBee object, provide the following parameters: